netxms/netxms-doc/admin/installation.rst

      Jetty default folder: $JETTY_HOME/webapps/

-.. _centos_install:

 Installing on Red Hat, Fedora, CentOS or ScientificLinux
 ========================================================

-RPM packagese are not released at the moment.
+RPM packages are not released at the moment.
 Please refer to section :ref:`Installing from source <install_from_sources>`.

 Installing on Windows
 =====================